 The Hard Fork

-After the hard fork to return people’s funds, the original Ethereum blockchain remained and is now known as Ethereum Classic or ETC. The community that continued to mine and support the original blockchain believe there should be no outside influence on what was supposed to be an immutable blockchain.
+After the hard fork to return people’s funds, the original Ethereum blockchain remained and is now known as Ethereum Classic or ETC. The community that continued to mine and support the original blockchain believed there should be no outside influence on what was supposed to be an immutable blockchain.
 Ethereum Classic has since blazed its own trail in the cryptocurrency world.
 In the long run, the Ethereum Classic community hopes there is value in taking the principled approach that code is law.

 Ethereum Classic’s Turing-complete Sputnik Virtual Machine executes the smart contracts.
 A Turing complete machine can simulate a Turing Machine.
 The hypothetical machine by Alan Turing is the manipulation of a string of 1’s and 0’s to simulate any computer algorithm.
 It’s never been proven that a computer can actually do more than a Turing machine and thus the Sputnik Virtual Machine can run any computer program coded onto it.
 The idea of Ethereum Classic is to not simply decentralize currency, but make a decentralized world computer.

-Emerald Software Developer Kit
+Emerald Software Developer Kit (SDK)

 Development unique to Ethereum Classic produced the Emerald Software Developer Kit, a toolkit to build dapps.
 The SDK contains other components for developers such as UI, libraries, and build tools.
 As Ethereum Classic is a platform, the ultimate goal is for as many developers as possible to be building on top of the blockchain.
-ETC aims to focus on the internet of things, often referred to as IoT.
-In an interview, ETC developer Igor Artamonov said: “smart contracts on [the] blockchain are ideally suited for simple agreements between machines operating on [a] distributed network, a machine-to-machine protocol, and IoT is [the] most obvious application to this.”
+ETC aims to focus on the Internet of Things, often referred to as IoT.
+In an interview, ETC developer Igor Artamonov said, “Smart contracts on [the] blockchain are ideally suited for simple agreements between machines operating on [a] distributed network, a machine-to-machine protocol, and IoT is [the] most obvious application to this.”

 Geth, using the Go programming language, provides a “multipurpose command line tool that runs a full Ethereum Classic node.”
-Geth contains over 40% new code since the hard fork from Ethereum, demonstrating active development by the ETC team.
+Geth contains over 40 percent new code since the hard fork from Ethereum, demonstrating active development by the ETC team.
 The program allows you to mine ETC, transfer funds between wallets, create smart contracts and manage accounts.

 Ethereum Classic continued the original blockchain and split from Ethereum in July 2016.
 It was predicted that the original chain would simply disappear after the fork but mining and trading continued.
 Eventually, Poloniex listed ETC and the price reached one-third of ETH’s.

-After bitter attacks in the various Ethereum subreddits, ETC made a “Declaration of Independence” stating “we believe in a decentralized, censorship-resistant, permission-less blockchain.
+After bitter attacks in the various Ethereum subreddits, ETC made a “Declaration of Independence” stating, “we believe in a decentralized, censorship-resistant, permission-less blockchain.
 We believe in the original vision of Ethereum as a world computer that cannot be shut down, running irreversible smart contracts.”

 From their Declaration of Independence’s core principles: